 I remember her tapping the worker’s shoulder, mouth moving as she gestured to the tagless bag in her hand.

-I remember, with my grandma’s back to her, the worker going over to another salesperson, sighing and rolling her eyes.
+I remember, as my grandma thanked her and walked away, the worker going over to another salesperson, sighing and rolling her eyes.

 “She lost me at hello.”

-My grandma is a smart, capable woman.
-She graduated from one of Taiwan’s top universities.
+My grandma graduated from one of Taiwan’s top universities.
 She became president of a Taiwanese business and culture club when she moved to Los Angeles.
 She has an impeccable fashion sense.
 She wins every game of Blackjack at family reunions.
 She even taught me to write some of my first Chinese characters.

 So that day, 8-year-old me couldn’t understand why the Nordstrom worker acted the way she did.
 If someone as incredible as my grandma didn’t deserve her time and respect, then who did?